Quantum state of fields in $SU(\infty)$ Quantum Gravity ($SU(\infty)$-QGR): Introduction to

 Using Mandelstam-Tamm inequality~\cite{qmspeed} - the quantum speed limit - it is shown that a classical spacetime emerges as an effective manifestation of the (1+3)-dimensional parameter space of the Hilbert space of $\suinf$ symmetry of the subsystems and their relative dynamics.
-The signature of this metric is proved to be negative.
+Moreover, it is proved that signature of the metric of this emergent spacetime is negative.
 Thus, \sqgr~relates the Lorentzian geometry of classical spacetime to quantum states of the content of the Universe and their dynamics.
-However, at present \sqgr~does not explore the geometry of the Hilbert space\footnote{Geometry has been first introduced in the Hilbert space of many-body quantum systems in order to study collective properties, such as deformation of nuclides, see~\cite{qmhilbertgeom} and references there in.
+However, \sqgr~does not explore the geometry of the Hilbert space\footnote{Geometry has been first introduced in the Hilbert space of many-body quantum systems in order to study collective properties, such as deformation of nuclides, see~\cite{qmhilbertgeom} and references there in.
 Considering an Euclidean $\mathbb{R}^n$ parameter space for the quantum states, they used variation of state and its path in the Hilbert space to define a symmetric 2-tensor as metric and a 2-form as symplectic structure interpreted as {\it induced geometry} of parameter space.
 This geometric approach helps to study complicated variations of the quantum state of many-body systems, see e.g.~\cite{qmgeomantiferro} for an application example of this method.} per se.
 Rather, it relates the perceived spacetime and its geometry to parameter space of quantum states.
-It is also shown that the geometry of the parameter space is irrelevant for physical observables and can be gauged out by $\suinf$ transformation.
+It is also shown that the geometry of the parameter space is irrelevant for physical observables and can be gauged out by a $\suinf$ transformation.